brimdata/zed/zng/docs/spec.md

 In this way, an empty `set` and a `set` containing only a zero-length `string` can be distinguished.

-This scheme allows containers to be embedded in containers, e.g., a `record` inside of a `record` like this:
+This scheme allows complex types to be embedded in other complex types, e.g., a `record` inside of a `record` like this:
 ```
 #LL:record[compass:string,degree:float64]